aviral36/HackerRank-Solutions/README.md

 - Add new files/solutions to your HackerRank-Solutions clone repository.
 - Make a pull request to this repository.

 Once the pull request gets accepted, your update will be reflected on this repository.
+I will try to merge pull requests within a week.

 ## Opening an issue